jeremytammik/tbc/a/1967_addins.md

 C# and VB.

 I recently resolved an issue I had getting it to work on my system using Parallels on the Mac.
-My template was dispalyed, and I had a hard time discovering why.
+My template was displayed, and I had a hard time discovering why.
 For instance, the thread
 on how to [fix Visual Studio when templates disappear from your Add New Item dialogue](https://kwilson.io/blog/fix-visual-studio-when-templates-disappear-from-your-add-new-item-dialogue) did not help.

-Finally, I discoverd that some part of the Parallels setup had modified my VS project template location settings:
+Finally, I discovered that the Parallels setup had surreptitiously modified my VS project template location settings:

 <center>
 <iframe width="480" height="270" src="`://www.youtube.com/embed/gNnZZjbBVlU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>